doc-detective/doc-detective-companion/README.md

 # Doc Detective Companion

-A browser extention to find short, unique CSS selectors for use in [Doc Detective](https://github.com/hawkeyexl/doc-detective) tests.
+A browser extension to find short, unique CSS selectors for use in [Doc Detective](https://github.com/hawkeyexl/doc-detective) tests.

 ## Install